Naeemalmohtaseb/hw4/README.md

     The acceleration on the $i$-th body is computed by summing the contributions from all other bodies $j$ (with $j \neq i$) according to
     $\mathbf{a}_i = \sum m_j \frac{\mathbf{r}_i - \mathbf{r}_j)}{|\mathbf{r}_i - \mathbf{r}_j|^3}$.

+### **Assignment 3**: Implement the Leapfrog Integration Function (2 points)

+* **Objective:**
+  Implement the `leapfrog()` function to perform one integration step of the $n$-body simulation using the leapfrog (or velocity Verlet) algorithm.
+  This method is widely used in computational physics for its stability and energy conservation properties.

+* **Details:**
+  * File Name: Create a file named "src/a3.c".
+  * Required Includes: Your file should include:
+    * The header file you created in Assignment 1 ("a1.h").
+  * Function Prototype:
+    You will implement the function with the following signature (as declared in "src/a1.h"):
+    `void leapfrog(scalar *m, vector *r, vector *v, vector *a, int n, scalar dt);`
+  * Implement the kick-drift-kick leapfrog algorithm discussed in lecture ODE II.

 ### **Assignment 5**: Provide Team Name and Preferred Presentation Date (2 points)